 Houseplants, by their very nature, are extremely difficult to keep away from your pets (and children).
 So, it’s up to you to make sure the ones you choose to adorn your home are safe for all family members, no matter how small and furry they may be.

 This can be tricky if you don’t know where to start.
 There are so many options out there — especially since working from home has become increasingly popular this year.
 You need to know the houseplants that are not poisonous to cats and steer away from the toxic ones.
 Yup, this is easier said than done.

-Are you ready to leap into the world of houseplants that are not poisonous to cats?
-We hope so!
 But first, let’s discover why some plants are toxic in the first place.